 After the Civil War, Walker was given a disability pension.
 During the time she was imprisoned by the Confederates, she experienced partial muscular atrophy.
 In June 1865, the pension was a monthly payment of $8.50.
 It increased to $20 a month by 1899.

 Post Civil War

-Walker became a lecturer, and writer once the Civil War was over.
+Walker became a lecturer and writer once the Civil War was over.
 She wrote and talked about such issues as women's rights, health care, temperance as well as dress reform.
 Walker was often arrested for wearing men's clothes.
-She told everyone who complained, it was her right to dress in the type of clothing she believed appropriate for her.
+She told everyone who complained that it was her right to dress in the type of clothing she believed appropriate for her.

 Medal of Honor Revocation and Restoration

 In 1916, the Army's Medal of Honor Board was instructed by U.S. Congress to review the eligibility of those who received the Medal of Honor.
 It was believed that many undesirable awards were given because there were previously little or no regulations pertaining to who received the medal.
 These types of regulations were first published in 1897.
 It was determined that many recipients got a Medal of Honor for reasons other than participation in combat.
 As a result, over 900 names were removed from the roles of those who had been awarded the Medal of Honor.
 Walker was one of them.
 In 1977, sixty years after it had been revoked, President Jimmy Carter restored Walker's name to the ranks of those who had received the Medal of Honor.
 Walker's Medal of Honor is now owned by the Oswego County Historical Society.

 On February 21, 1919, Mary Walker died after a long time battling illness.
 She was 86 years old.
 Walker was buried in Oswego, New York, at the Rural Cemetery.
 There was an American flag over her casket.
 She had on a black suit instead of a dress.
 Her death in 1919 occurred a year prior to the passage of the Nineteenth Amendment.
 This law gave women the right to vote.